 Name of Event

 Event Description & key

 activities

 Event Venue

 Event Address

-Burns in Dates/Times

 Bump-in Dates/Times

 Event Dates/Times

 Bump-out Dates/Times

 Expected Attendance

 Daily Capacity

 Ticketing details

 Target Audience

 Promotion

 Event Contact List

 An event contact list is an important element to your event management plan as it will list all the key contacts for the event and their role.
 It should include (but won't be limited to) staff, stakeholders, volunteers, emergency contacts etc.